 We believe that the market for investment in real estate-related investments secured by or related to real estate located primarily in the United States continues to be compelling from a risk-return perspective.
-We intend primarily to focus on investing in development or redevelopment opportunities because, since the economic dislocation that occurred in the United States from approximately 2007-10, demand for development and or redevelopment projects has increased; funding sources to fund such projects have not kept pace with demand; and traditional lenders have tightened lending standards, making it difficult for developers to obtain traditional financing.
+We have and intend to continue to primarily to focus on investing in development or redevelopment opportunities because, since the economic dislocation that occurred in the United States from approximately 2007-10, demand for development and or redevelopment projects has increased; funding sources to fund such projects have not kept pace with demand; and traditional lenders have tightened lending standards, making it difficult for developers to obtain traditional financing.